Tenants who are looking for new places to live will often enter into lease agreements with their landlords before moving into the unit.

 In this case, the landlord may decide to sue the perpetrator for the unpaid rent instead of coming after both of you.

-What if I Still Need to Break the Lease?
+What if I still need to break the lease?

 If you don’t meet any of the requirements above, but you leave before your lease is over, you’re legally responsible for paying the rent for the months that remain on your lease.

-They must make “reasonable efforts” to rent any available units, and can’t just sit and wait for a lease to run out while continuing to charge you.
+Specifically, they must make “reasonable efforts” to rent any available units, and can’t just sit and wait for a lease to run out while continuing to charge you.

 If a landlord is able to re-rent your unit, you will only be on the hook for the money they lost as a direct result of the broken lease.

 A lease is a legal contract between a landlord and a tenant.
-If you want to move out before your lease is up, you’re breaking your lease.